Possession of a Prohibited Weapon

 If you are facing charges for possessing a prohibited weapon, contact a West Chester firearms and weapons defense lawyer at Ciccarelli Law Offices.
 The attorneys at Ciccarelli Law Offices have represented clients in your situation, and they understand the importance of protecting your freedom.
 We will fight for your liberties and ensure your rights are represented.

-We are based in West Chester and have offices where we can meet you for an appointment in Philadelphia, Lancaster, Springfield, Plymouth Meeting, Radnor, King of Prussia, Kennett Square and Malvern.
-We serve clients throughout Chester County, Montgomery County, Lancaster County and Delaware County.
-Call (610) 719-3200 to schedule a free consultation.
+We are based in West Chester and have offices where we can meet you for an appointment in Philadelphia, Lancaster, Springfield, Plymouth Meeting, Radnor, Kennett Square and Malvern.
+We serve clients throughout the greater Philadelphia metro area including Chester County, Montgomery County, Lancaster County and Delaware County.
+Call (610) 692-8700 to schedule a free consultation.

 Info about Prohibited Weapons in Pennsylvania